-An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has high-levels of cooperation with Special Procedures, having accepted almost all visit requests (two visits not yet completed are on hold due to COVID-19 related restrictions) and responded to all communications (24).
+An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has high-levels of cooperation with Special Procedures, having accepted almost all visit requests (two visits not yet completed are on hold due to COVID-19 related restrictions) and responded to 87% of communications.
 Regarding UPR, the UK’s own report was presented by a high-level delegation, and it submitted a detailed mid-term report on implementation.
 The UK showed to be one of the most active participants during the UPR, presenting recommendations to all 192 States during the first cycle, and 191 during the second cycle.
 The UK continues to support the OHCHR by, inter alia, making yearly voluntary financial contributions.